 Difference Between Subject & Predicate

-Any complete sentence in english language comprises of two parts i.e. Subject and Predicate.
+Any complete sentence in the English language comprises of two parts i.e. Subject and Predicate.

 A subject in a sentence is any object (noun) i.e. what or whom the sentence is about.